slakpi/Propeller-Kernel/doc/ARCHITECTURE.md

 #### Exception Level

 The boot loader will have already put the primary core into EL2 or EL1.
 On startup, Propeller ensures the primary core is in EL1 before performing startup tasks.
+If the primary core is in an unexpected mode initially, Propeller ahlts.

 #### Basic Startup